fledge-iot/fledge/docs/OMF.rst

   - **Security Configuration**: The configuration options that impact the security of the service that is running OMF.

-  - **Developer**: This tab is only visible if the developer features of Fledge have been enabled and will give access to the features aimed at a plugin or pipeline developing.
+  - **Developer**: This tab is only visible if the developer features of Fledge have been enabled and will give access to the features aimed at a plugin or pipeline developer.

 Default Configuration
 ~~~~~~~~~~~~~~~~~~~~~